Warren town hall interrupted by angry protester accusing her of ‘siding with terrorists’

 Warren responded as the crowd booed at the protester: “This is a man who’s deeply upset.
 It’s all right.
 It’s time for you to leave.”

-Conservatives in recent days have slammed Warren over her comments criticizing the United States' killing of Iranian Gen. Qassem Soleimani, especially after holding back criticism of Soleimani himself and saying it’s "reasonable" to ask whether President Trump ordered the killing to distract from his pending Senate impeachment trial.
+Conservatives in recent days have slammed Warren over her comments criticizing the United States' killing of Iranian Gen. Qassem Soleimani, especially after she held back criticism of Soleimani himself and said it was "reasonable" to ask whether Trump ordered the killing to distract from his pending Senate impeachment trial.

-The outburst from the protester in New Hampshire comes as Republicans have faced pushback for similar language.
-Georgia Republican Rep. Doug Collins apologized Friday after claiming in a television interview that Democrats are “in love with terrorists.”
+The outburst comes as Republicans have faced pushback over similar language.
+Rep. Doug Collins, R-Ga., apologized Friday after claiming in a television interview that Democrats are “in love with terrorists.”

 Warren talked about the protester when she gaggled with reporters when the town hall was over.